yaakydd/yaakydd/README.md

 - 👋 Hi, I’m @yaakydd
-- 👀 I’m interested in data science, machine learning and AI
+- 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning data science, ML and AI
+- 🌱 I’m currently learning data science and ML
-- 💞️ I’m looking to collaborate on more data science, ML and AI projects and research works
+- 💞️ I’m looking to collaborate on more data science, ML projects and research works
 - 📫 How to reach me. gmail : kyddgimd17@gmail.com
 - ⚡ Fun fact: Love mathematical concepts .